livechat/lc-sdk-go/examples/echo/README.md

 	4. Add `webhooks--all:rw` and `chats--all:rw` to the list of requested scopes.
 	5. Use `$NGROK_PUBLIC_URL/oauth` as the Direct installation URL in the Marketplace authorization flow settings section.

-**Attention!** For production applications, you can skip point 4.5.
 Having troubles?
 Visit docs dedicated page for [creating LiveChat apps](https://developers.livechatinc.com/docs/getting-started/guides/#creating-livechat-apps).

 ## Running this example